emmanuelrouxfr/pytorch-adda/README.md

 # PyTorch-ADDA
-A PyTorch implementation for [Adversarial Discriminative Domain Adaptation](https://arxiv.org/abs/1702.05464).
+ This is a modified PyTorch implementation for [Adversarial Discriminative Domain Adaptation](https://arxiv.org/abs/1702.05464) forked from Corenel's github (https://github.com/corenel/pytorch-adda)

+ The aim is to train the source encoder (on the source train set) 50 times and then compute the average and standard deviation of the accuracy when testing it on the target test set.

 ## Environment
 - Python 3.6